leonard67/AFDEN-Python-Workshop/README.md

    - Click the  green "<> Code" button and click "Download ZIP".
    - Create a new folder on your computer and extract the ZIP file in that directory
    - Open the directory using VS Code (or your IDE).
 In Terminal, run `uv sync`.

+If you also want to learn how to use `conda` and some basic concepts of Python modules and packages, I encourage you to take [the course by ANACONDA (1 hour)](https://learning.anaconda.com/courses/get-started-with-anaconda).

 ## 1. Introduction to Python Fundamentals in Research
 In this first module, we will quickly go through the Python Basics, from data types to control flows.
 This module is designed with beginners in mind.
 You will be introduced to the essential building blocks of Python, moving step by step from basic concepts to more practical applications.
 Along the way, you will practice coding through short examples and exercises.
 I will also share the functions that I frequently uesed in my own research such as list conprehension and lambda functions.
 By the end, you’ll put everything together in a fun project: building a simple chat bot.